- Advocacy Resource

 How to Schedule an In-District Lobby Visit

-Setting up a meeting at your Congressperson’s local offices appointment can be a lengthy and complicated process, but don’t let this obstacle deter you from having a conversation with your representative!
+Setting up a meeting at your member of Congress' local office can be a lengthy and complicated process, but don’t let this obstacle deter you from doing it!
 Making an in-person lobby visit is one of the most effective ways to communicate your concerns to your member of congress.

 Listening to your concerns is part of your representative and senator’s jobs—so make your voice heard by following these simple steps: